An equivariant deformation retraction of the Thurston spine: The deformation retraction of the Thurston spine

+\textbf{Case 3.} In this case, the point $q$ was chosen to be in a flap of the type depicted in Figure \ref{tent}.
+It is possible to perform a deformation retraction collapsing the subintervals of flowlines in the intersection of the flap.
+This does not reduce the dimension of $\mathcal{P}_{g}^{X}$, so if $\mathcal{P}_{g}^{X}$ has dimension greater than $4g-5$, there must be a choice for $q$ that does not give this case. \\

+Whenever a deformation retraction creates flowlines whose initial point is not on a critical point, a deformation retraction is performed by collapsing sub-intervals of flowlines above the initial points.
+This preserves the property that the dimensions of any flaps are no larger than the dimensions of the remnants of the unstable manifolds in which they are contained. \\

+\textbf{Case 4.} In this case, a flap can occur where flowlines within the same unstable manifold merge, as illustrated in Figure \ref{rolledup}.
+The unstable manifold might not be contractible.
+The image of the deformation retraction is obtained by deleting the $\Gamma_{g}$-orbit of $\mathcal{D}(p^{b})\setminus \text{flaps}$ and the $\Gamma_{g}$-orbit of the interior of $\mathcal{D}(p)\setminus \text{flaps}$ from $\mathcal{P}_{g}^{X}$.
+As illustrated in Figure \ref{rolledup}, this deformation retraction is achieved by repeatedly retracting level sets and collapsing segments of flowlines.\\

+\textbf{Case 5.} In this case, the deformation retractions are obtained by generalising in straightforward ways the constructions described for the previous cases.\\

 There is some choice involved in the construction of $\mathcal{D}(p)$.
-Boundary cells not lying completely along fixed sets are not uniquely determined.
-Any such boundary cells that remain after the deformation retraction are not stablised by any subgroups of $\Gamma_{g}$.
+Boundary cells of $\mathcal{D}(p)$ not lying completely along fixed point sets of finite subgroups of $\Gamma_{g}$ are not uniquely determined.
+Any such boundary cells that remain after the deformation retraction are not stabilised by any subgroups of $\Gamma_{g}$.
 As it will not be necessary to worry about subdividing these into fundamental domains in later steps, the choices are not important.
-This argument can therefore be iterated with smaller and smaller subcomplexes in place of $\mathcal{P}_{g}^{X}$, until a subcomplex of the required dimension is obtained. \end{proof}
+Moreover, each of the deformation retractions described above preserves the properties of flowlines and level sets required for the construction.
+This argument can therefore be iterated.
+The iterations must terminate after finitely many steps, as there are only finitely many orbits of critical points and strata. \end{proof}